svazqz/initio/README.md

 ```

 NextBase isn't just a tool; it's a paradigm shift in how developers approach app creation and documentation.
 By integrating these advanced technologies, NextBase empowers developers to build faster, more reliable applications with less effort.
 Join the future of app development with NextBase, and experience the next level of innovation.

+## Curren known issues

+- Cannot use models on the api definitions since it will require backend libraries and so will thrown an exception when consumers are used.
+- API list needs to be created manually on the lib/data library
+- The routes/paths to the lib/data/common need to be relative, since ts routes from tsconfig are not resolved porperly when exporting api definitions.